-I believe self-compassion and self-acceptance are foundational aspects of our growth and healing, particularly for those of us who struggle with anxiety, perfectionism, and inner criticism.
+I believe self-compassion and self-acceptance are foundational aspects of our growth, healing, and collective liberation.
 It is my wish to make the practice of self-compassion tangible and accessible which is why I have created this simple Self-Compassion Practice using Emotional Freedom Techniques.
 We will practice together by engaging the body, mind, and heart.

 Please hit play and follow along as I guide you through this Self-Compassion Practice.
 Every once in a while this practice can be overwhelming for people.

 If this happens, please stop and check out Tips for Practice.